GenesysGo/docs-shadow-cloud/operate/install.md

 peers_db = "dbs/peers.db"
 ```

-Create the `shdw-node` startup script with `nano start_shdwnode.sh` and paste the below contents into the file.
+Create the `shdw-node` startup script with `nano start-shdw-node.sh` and paste the below contents into the file.
 NOTE: These parameters are based on a 16 thread processor.
 It is recommended to set `--processor-threads` and `--global-threads` equal to the total thread count of your machine, and to leave `--comms-threads` set to `2`.
-For tuning parameters on different hardware please consult the output of `wield --help`:
+For tuning parameters on different hardware please consult the output of `./shdw-node --help`:

 ```bash
 #!/bin/bash